robgolding/old.robgolding.com/source/_posts/2012-06-24-django-class-based-views.markdown

 categories:
 ---

-Django class-based views have been getting quite a bit of attention recently.
+Django class-based views have been getting quite a bit of [attention][cbv-mistake] [recently][cbv-not-mistake].
 I'm not going to add my voice to the debate, but one thing that can be said is that the documentation for class-based (generic) views is not on a par with what we've come to expect from the Django project.
-This was highlighted by a Stack Overflow question I answered yesterday.
+This was highlighted by a [Stack Overflow question][so-q] I answered yesterday.

-In this post, I'd like to share some of the techniques and practices that I have settled upon after working with them for a good while.
+In this post, I'd like to share some of the techniques and practices that I have settled upon after working with class-based views for some time, in the hope that it will be useful to people like *Vlad*.

 Mixins vs. Strict Inheritance
 -----------------------------